 Shaping the dough

-Pull the dough onto a clean bench and cut it into 9 even pieces (use a scale for exact measurements).
+- Pull the dough onto a clean bench and cut it into 9 equal pieces (use a scale for exact measurements).

-Use your hands to form each piece into a tight ball.
-Line a 10 x 10-inch square baking dish with parchment paper.
+- Use your hands to form each piece into a tight ball.
+Line a 9×9-inch square baking dish with parchment paper.

-Step 7 - Place each ball into the baking tray, then cover with a damp tea towel and let them rise until just doubled in size.
-You can create a warm rising spot by gently preheating an oven to 104°F/40°C, turning the oven off, and placing the dough buns in there.
+- Place each ball into the baking tray, then cover with a damp tea towel and let them rise until just doubled in size.
+You can create a warm spot by gently preheating an oven to 104°F/40°C, turning the oven off, and placing the dough buns in there.

-Mix the ingredients for the crosses, then pipe the crosses onto the buns.
+- Mix the ingredients for the crosses and fill a piping bag fitted with a small tip.
+Pipe the crosses onto the buns.

-Brush the hot baked buns with glaze the moment they come from the oven.
+- Use a pastry brush to brush the top of the buns with sugar syrup the moment they come from the oven.
 Leave the buns to cool for about 20 minutes before eating.

 Ingredients